Morning: Free Museums

 If that seems too hectic, head to the TKTS booth in the middle of Leicester Square, where you can buy tickets at up to 50% off for West End shows both on the day and up to seven days in advance.

-A good option for filmgoers is a trip to the Prince Charles Cinema, which shows just-off-new-release films from £8.00 per person (cheaper for members) as well as the popular Sing-A-Long-A films, where you're encouraged to sing along, out loud, to your favourite movie musical!
+A decent cheap option for filmgoers is the Prince Charles Cinema which shows just-off-new-release films for discounted ticket prices.
+Tickets start from £8.00 per person (cheaper for members).
+The cinema also screens popular Sing-A-Long-A films, and you're encouraged to sing along, out loud, to your favourite movie musical!